 Check out our grilled black pudding page for ideas how to cook and present a slice.

-Special thanks to Marc Frederic for his inspiration in bringing this product to market
+Special thanks to Marc Frederic for his inspiration and help to make my own recipe.

 Many Amazon merchants pay us a small referral fee when you click this link and purchase from them...